Blog - TGC News

-The report defines workplace culture broadly as “they way things work around here.”
+The report defines workplace culture broadly as “the way things work around here.”
 Flexibility, engagement, leadership and communication are cited as key indicators of a satisfying workplace, however, the grand influence of the office space itself is unanimously recognised.
 We can consider the physical attributes of the office itself the “climate” of an organisation, within which the company culture can be exercised.

 Companies that successfully create a positive physical working environment deliver better services to their clients, hire new talent more easily and have the lowest voluntary turnover rates, the report says.

 So it is no surprise that creative office spaces have become somewhat of an art form for modern organisations.
 Fortune’s “25 coolest offices of the 100 Best Companies” reinforces the growing belief that the aesthetic of the office is directly related to business success.
-In-office rock climbing walls, barber shops, extensive game rooms and ball pits are just some of the ways companies are transforming their work spaces into genuine second home environments for their employees.
+In-office rock climbing walls, barber shops, extensive game rooms and ball pits are just some of the ways companies are transforming their workspaces into genuine second home environments for their employees.

 The open plan office phenomenon is not purely a canvas for quirky entertainment offerings.
 Seth Stevenson’s “The Boss With No Office” article in Slate discusses Bloomberg’s clever “engineered mingling”.
-The building is designed to not only facilitate collaboration, but also demand it.
-Lifts do not service every floor, and forced thoroughfares have employees rubbing shoulders with all divisions of the business everyday.
+The building is designed to not only facilitate collaboration but also demand it.
+Lifts do not service every floor, and forced thoroughfares have employees rubbing shoulders with all divisions of the business every day.
 It’s clear that business innovators appreciate the profound impact positive spaces can have on employee productivity.

 Moving to the CBD to improve office culture doesn’t just impact current employees.
 Prospective talent can be heavily influenced by platforms like Glassdoor and LinkedIn, which enable current staff to voice grievances or benefits to a receptive audience.
 They can also upload images of your office.